rebahama/quiz-game-javascript/README.md

 ## Testing
 * The site was tested with three diffrent browsers, Brave, Google chrome and Microsoft Edge.

+* To start the game, write a name in the username field and click on "click to play".

-* I confirmed that the error message was displayed when the user clicks on previous button on the first page and next button on the last page.
+* To test the displaying of message above the quiz form, click on the previous button when you are on page one after clicking play.

-* I confirmed that the user must write a username before being able to start the quiz.

-* I confirmed that the images are diffrent based on the score that the user recieves after clicking submit.
+* To view the first image you mest get a score under 5,to get the second image you must get a score of 5 and to get the last image you must get a score above 5.

+* To view right or wrong answers that displays in colour of red for wrong and right for green, click submit after you have answered all the questions.

 # Supported screens
 I used this site [Am I responsiv?](http://ami.responsivedesign.is/#) to test the quiz on diffrent screens.
 In chrome devtools I also tested diffrent screen sizes such as: